tgvashworth/cdnjs/README.md

 [![build status](https://secure.travis-ci.org/phuu/cdnjs.png)](http://travis-ci.org/phuu/cdnjs)

-A search and URL retrival tool for [cdnjs](//cdnjs.com).
+A search and URL retrieval tool for [cdnjs](//cdnjs.com).
 It can be used globally, on your command line, or as a module.

 It powers the [pulldown-api](https://github.com/phuu/pulldown-api).